OADA/oada-docs/rest-specs/REST-API-Endpoints.md

 A link to the user which last modified the resource (*Note: Users are not currently defiend*)

+### Storing data in meta

+OADA expects clouds and clients to store data in the `/meta` document only when that information can not be stored within the resource itself.
+For example, the resource type is not JSON and so not be easily extended, or the formats schema is violated if an extra key is present.

 ### Example `/meta/{resourceId}` Document